wp-pot/wp-pot-cli/readme.md

     --dest-file, -o Destination file
-    --domain, -d Domain to retrieve the translated text --last-translator, -l Name and email address of the last translator (ex: John Doe <me@example.com>) --src, -s  Source file
+    --domain, -d Domain to retrieve the translated text --last-translator, -l Name and email address of the last translator (ex: John Doe <me@example.com>) --relative-to, -r Path to folder that file comments should be relative to --src, -s  Source file
     --team, -t Name and email address of the translation team (ex: Team <team@example.com>) --package, -p Package name